How Hot Are Jalapeño Peppers? (And How To Make Them Less Spicy)

 To measure how hot a pepper is, we use the Scoville scale.
 This is a standardized scale that measures how much capsaicin is in spicy peppers.
 It ranges from 0 to 16,000,000 Scoville Heat Units (pure capsaicin).

-Most store bought peppers fall between 0 (bell peppers and other sweet types) to 250,000 (habaneros).
+Most store bought peppers fall between 0 (bell peppers and other sweet types) to 250,000 SHUs (habaneros).
 The hottest peppers in the world easily surpass 1 million Scovilles, and the limits continue to be pushed with crossbreeding.

 How To Make Jalapeños Less Hot

-• Remove the pith and seeds.
+- Remove the pith and seeds.
 Most of the spice of jalapeño peppers is in the white, spongey material in the center.
 This is known as the placenta or pith, and it is where the seeds are attached to the fruit.
 Scrape out all of the innards with a spoon, and your jalapeños will have much less heat.

-• Substitute with bell pepper.
+- Substitute with bell pepper.
 If your recipe calls for 4 jalapeños, try using half jalapeños and half green bell peppers.
 You’ll get some of the heat, and all of the volume and flavor from the bell peppers.

-Other than these methods, you can try growing one of the less-spicy jalapeño varieties such as the TAM jalapeño or the nadapeño.
+If you grow your own jalapenos, you can try growing one of the less-spicy jalapeño varieties such as the TAM jalapeño or the nadapeño.

-Why Are Some Jalapeños Not Spicy?
+Why Are My Jalapeños Not Spicy?

-If you’re anything like me, you want your jalapeños to be on the hotter side.
+If you’re like me, you want your jalapeños to be on the hotter side.
 So, when you get a heatless jalapeño from the grocery store, you’re disappointed.
 Why are they not hot?

 There are a few main reasons that some jalapeños are not spicy:

-• Less-spicy varieties.
+- Less-spicy varieties.
 The grocery store wants to sell to as broad an audience as possible.
 Many people think that normal jalapeños are too hot.
 So, many hybrids have been developed to have less heat.
 Many grocery stores stock these less-spicy hybrid jalapeños to satisfy a wider audience.

-• Poor growing conditions.
+- Poor growing conditions.
 If you grow your own peppers, you may end up with less-spicy peppers than desired.
-Provide plenty of sun, even watering, and nutrients as needed.
+Provide plenty of sun, even-watering, and nutrients as needed.
 Or, try planting extra-spicy jalapeños types such as the jalafuego.

 If you grow your own peppers at home, there are a few things you can do grow hotter peppers.
 These include stressing the plants, planting unique cultivars, and more.